What does an Addiction Counselor in Pennsylvania do? What is Their Job Role?

 You'll also need to produce supporting documents like recorded practice hours, transcripts, and a signed and notarized code of ethics.

-The board will then review the application packet and deem the candidate eligible--or not--to take the exam.
+The pennsylvania certification board will then review the application packet and deem the candidate eligible--or not--to take the exam.
 Once approved, the candidate can schedule their exam.
 If they fail, they must wait 60 days before they can try again.

 Applications remain open for one calendar year. it's also worth noting that, if you have an existing CADC degree, you can upgrade your license if you earn a master's degree and complete the advanced IC&RC exam.